rosecolinlarry/blender-projects/One Dollar Bills/ProjectInfo.md

 ## Scenes

 ### Scene 1
-Cloud of $1 in a rigid body world.
+Swarm of $1 in a rigid body world.
 The bills are grumpled but have the modifiers applied already.
 Originally was a particle system.

 ### Scene 2: